deriv-com/deriv-app/README.md

 Deriv App
 ============
-This repository contains the various platforms of Deriv.
+This repository contains the various platforms of the Deriv application.

 - [Installation](#installation)
 - [Working With This Repo](#working-with-this-repo)